eslint/eslint/docs/src/extend/index.md

 ## [Create Plugins](plugins)

-You've developed library-specific rules for ESLint and you want to share them with the community.
+You've developed custom rules for ESLint and you want to share them with the community.
 You can publish an ESLint plugin on npm.

 ## [Custom Rules](custom-rules)